Awais612/Interview-Questions/Python/4- Lambda Functions.md

 `Arbisoft`

-Lambda functions in Python are small, anonymous functions defined using the `lambda` keyword.
+Lambda functions in Python are <mark>small, anonymous</mark> functions defined using the `lambda` keyword.
 Unlike regular functions that are defined using the `def` keyword and can contain multiple expressions, lambda functions are limited to a single expression.
 Here's a basic structure of a lambda function:

 ```python
 lambda arguments: expression